Alex427427427/ascii-animation/README.txt

 https://github.com/Alex427427427/infinite_portrait.git
 )

-PRELIM:
-windows:
-  download vlc media player (64 bit!) pip install python-vlc pip install pillow

 RUN:
 Clone repo.
 Double click AI.py to run.
 Maximise the screen at the command terminal during runtime for proper display.
 If double clicking on AI.py doesn't work, make sure you have python downloaded, then open your command prompt, cd to the local repo directory, then enter the command "python.exe AI.py"

+IF ON LINUX:
+Make sure to use python3.

+  python3 AI.py

-IF ON LINUX: in AI.py, edit every occurrence of os.system('cls') into os.system('clear').
+in AI.py, edit every occurrence of os.system('cls') into os.system('clear').
 Adjust the number in time.sleep(number) as you see fit.
 (Linux also appears to result in a speed that's more faithful to the number we set.
 On Windows, having time.sleep(0.02) should have given 50fps, completing the 33 frames in 0.66 seconds, but that was not the case.